HOL-Theorem-Prover/HOL/doc/next-release.md

   in Ethereum, is included and was the basis for this work.
 A rudimentary computable version based on sptrees is included; faster evaluation using cvcompute is left for future work.

+- `monoid` and `real_algebra`: These are combined theory using materials ever in `examples/algebra/monoid`.
+A monoid as an algebraic structure: with a carrier set, a binary operation and an identity element.

+- `number`, `combinatorics` and `prime`: These are combined theory using materials from `examples/algebra/lib`, etc. They contain some more advanced results from number theory (in particular properties of prime numbers) and combinatorics.

 New tools:
 ----------